3D Printer Resin vs Filament: Comparing Pros And Cons

 Filament 3D Printing Quality

-In 3D printing with filaments (Fused Deposition Modeling – FDM), the only drawback is that the surface finish usually has visible layer lines, but these can be sanded down.
-0.4 mm is a common nozzle size, which limits overall resolution, but because of their improved detail, smaller nozzles take longer to print.
+In 3D printing with filaments (Fused Deposition Modeling – FDM), the primary drawback is that the surface finish typically exhibits visible layer lines, which can be sanded down.
+0.4 mm is a standard nozzle size, which limits overall resolution, but because of their improved detail, smaller nozzles take longer to print.

-The filament prints are quite strong and rigid.
+The filament prints are pretty strong and rigid.
 For instance, materials such as ABS and PETG prints are robust enough for functional parts.
-There are a wide range of materials available, from basic PLA to advanced carbon fiber composites.
-For enthusiasts and professionals alike, filament printing is perfect for producing large, solid components.
+There is a wide range of materials available, from basic PLA to advanced carbon fiber composites.
+For enthusiasts and professionals alike, filament printing is perfect for producing significant, solid components.

 Resin 3D Printing Quality

-In resin 3D printing, the resin forms a liquid form and layers them, then cures them with ultraviolet light, creating a very fine and smooth edge with intricate details.
-As such, resin 3D printing is ideal for tiny intricate designs like jewelry and miniatures as it produces minimal layer lines.
-With layers thinner than 25 microns, resin printers are only capable of creating amazing details.
+In resin 3D printing, the resin forms a liquid and is layered, then cured with ultraviolet light, resulting in an excellent and smooth edge with intricate details.
+As such, resin 3D printing is ideal for tiny intricate designs like jewelry and miniatures, as it produces minimal layer lines.
+With layers thinner than 25 microns, resin printers are only capable of creating highly detailed designs.

 The majority of resin prints are brittle, but specialty resins can make them stronger.
 These resins impart strength and flexibility.
-In order to broaden the scope of resin 3D printing, users must select the type of resin that will best suit their needs.
+To broaden the scope of resin 3D printing, users must select the type of resin that best suits their needs.
 By doing so, users can produce stronger prints.

 Comparative Table: 3D Printer Resin vs Filament